A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

 \subsection{Smoothoid spaces}

-For later purposes, it is helpful to work within a subclass of sousperfectoid spaces containing smooth rigid spaces and perfectoid spaces, the so-called smoothoid spaces.
-We recall some basic facts about these spaces.
+Fix a perfectoid field $(K,K^+)$ over $\Q_p$.
+We recall some facts about smoothoid spaces, introduced in \cite{heuer2022moduli}, which form a subclass of good adic spaces over $K$ admitting a well-behaved notion of differentials.
 All the results of this section are taken from \cite[§2]{heuer2022moduli}.

 \begin{definition}{(\cite[Def.
 2.2]{heuer2022moduli})} An adic space $X$ over $K$ is called smoothoid if it admits an open cover by adic spaces that are smooth over a perfectoid space $Y$ over $K$.
 We denote by $\Smd_K$ the category of smoothoid spaces over $K$. \end{definition}